jundalisay/spblist/content/en/research/sarkar/tantra/part-4.md

 The Buddhist Tantras say the same thing in different words:
-1. mańipura cakra, nirmáńa cakra
+- The mańipura cakra is called nirmáńa cakra
-anáhata, dharma cakra
+- The anáhata cakra is called dharma cakra
-the vishuddha, sambhoga cakra
+- The vishuddha cakra is called sambhoga cakra
-the sahasrára, uśniiśa kamala or mahásukha cakra.
+- The sahasrára cakra is called uśniiśa kamala or mahásukha cakra.

 Some have named the múládhára, mańipadma.